Soft and Digestible Pizza: The Perfect Recipe with Monsieur Cuisine Smart MCS

 Use suitable flour: for a softer pizza, choose a flour with W between 280-320 (type 0 or 00).

-If you have time, opt for a long maturation: keeping the dough in the fridge for 12-24 hours will make it more digestible.
+If you have time, opt for long maturation: keeping the dough in the fridge for 12-24 hours will make it more digestible.

 FAQ – Pizza with MCS (Monsieur Cuisine Smart)